U.S. Route 99 in California: Los Angeles to Sacramento

 From Los Angeles US 99 followed San Fernando Road through Glendale and Burbank to Sylmar.
 From 1937 to 1964 it shared this routing with US 6; the remaining stretch of the highway through the Santa Clarita Valley is named "The Old Road".
 The Old Road starts near the Newhall Pass Interchange, just south of Santa Clarita, eventually crossing under present-day I-5.
 As the road now winds north, passing by Pico Canyon Road, it reaches McBean Parkway near the California Institute of the Arts, College of the Canyons and Six Flags Magic Mountain.
 In Castaic the Old Road becomes a suburban street and ends at Oak Hill Court, just outside Castaic.
 A substantial portion of the road is submerged beneath Pyramid Lake; the northern side is now the lake's public access road, while the southern side is access to the dam.

 US 99 then headed over Tejon Pass to the San Joaquin Valley.
-Just north of the route's entry to the valley, I-5 splits off from US 99, and US 99 continued on the current route of SR 99, to Bakersfield, Fresno, and Sacramento.
+Just north of the route's entry to the valley, I-5 splits off from US 99, and US 99 continued on most of the current route of SR 99, to Bakersfield, Fresno, and Sacramento, though much of SR 99 routing was freeways adjacent to the old route.
 Many older segments of the highway between the "Grapevine" and Sacramento still exist as local streets, many of them having "Golden State" in their names (such as Golden State Avenue, Golden State Boulevard, Golden State Highway).
+In Sacramento, the U.S. 99 routing ran north along what is now Stockton Boulevard to Broadway, west to 16th Street, north on 16th to L Street, and L/M Streets west out of town co-signed with U.S. Route 40.